Bruce Wasserstein: Early life and education

 Wasserstein was born and raised in Midwood, Brooklyn, New York, the son of Lola (née Schleifer) and Morris Wasserstein.
 His father, a Jewish immigrant from pre-World War II Poland, settled in New York City and started a ribbon company.
-His maternal grandfather was Simon Schleifer, a Jewish teacher in the yeshiva in Wloclawek, Poland who later immigrated to Paterson, New Jersey and became a Hebrew school principal.
+His maternal grandfather was Simon Schleifer, a Jewish teacher in the yeshiva in Włocławek, Poland who later immigrated to Paterson, New Jersey and became a Hebrew school principal.

 Wasserstein had four siblings: businesswoman Sandra Wasserstein Meyer (died in 1998); Pulitzer Prize–winning playwright Wendy Wasserstein (whose daughter, Lucy Jane, he was raising at the time of his death); Abner Wasserstein (died 2011); and Georgette Levis (died 2014), who was married to psychiatrist Albert J. Levis.

 Wasserstein attended the Yeshiva of Flatbush for high school.
 He was a graduate of the McBurney School, University of Michigan, Harvard Business School, and Harvard Law School, and spent a year at the University of Cambridge.